asrulcahyadiputra/pa-hpp/readme.rst

 ************
 Installation
 ************
--Import database with the name "pa_hpp"
+- `Import database with the name "pa_hpp"`_
--Save the folder into htdocs
+- `Save the folder into htdocs`_
--If there is an error "mysqli :: real_connect (): access denied for user root @ localhost ....".
+- `If there is an error "mysqli :: real_connect (): access denied for user root @ localhost ....".
 Just go into the application / config / database.php folder and change the username and password.
-If using XAMPP, usually username = '' root 'and password =' '
+If using XAMPP, usually username = '' root 'and password =' '`_